-Manga Review: The 13th Footprint Volume 1
+Manga Review: Snow Angel Volume 1

 Since I loved Kei Sanbe’s previous work, Erased, I immediately took note of The 13th Footprint being published by Yen Press earlier this year.
 Eager to see more of his writing, I went into this manga with higher than usual expectations for his new series.